 Heating our new Hub during an Energy Crisis

-One of the barriers to us getting it up and running has been the lack of any heating, along with it having three huge, single-glazed windows, and a couple of draughty doors.
+One of the barriers to us getting it up and running was the lack of any heating, along with it having three huge, single-glazed windows, and a couple of draughty doors.
 So we reached out to The HEAT Project in Blairgowrie for advice on how best we could insulate and heat the hub in the most economical, efficient, and green way.

 The HEAT Project & Home Energy Scotland